co-cddo/domains-webcaf/README.md

 poetry run dotenv run ./manage.py runserver
 ```
 ### SSO settings
-We use LOCAL_SSO environment variable to decide which SSO implementation should be used.
+We use the `SSO_MODE` environment variable to decide which SSO implementation should be used.
-If LOCAL_SSO is set to true, then the application will connect to the [DEX](https://dexidp.io/) instance
-deployed locally in the docker compose setup.
+- if set to `dex`, then the application will connect to the [DEX](https://dexidp.io/) instance deployed locally in the docker compose setup.
+- if set to `local`, then it will connect to an instance on `localhost:5556`
+- otherwise it'll take from `OIDC_*` environment variables (see `settings.py`)

 This will have two users configured:
  - a normal user called Alice, alice@example.gov.uk